BryanFonseca/TouchTypingVanilla/README.md

 ```
 I inspected the events of the DOM element with the DevTools and noticed that everytime that line of code executed, the number of listeners with the apparently same callback increased.
 I thought that behavior was normal so I tried to find some workarounds and failed miserably then I tried with an arrow function as a callback instead of the regular function and boom!
 I didn't matter how many times I executed that line of code from above, the listener was only added one since the reference of the callback was always the same.

+### Difference between function statement and arrow functions when defining methods of a class
-Also the `this` was magically set to the instance so perfect.
+When I used an arrow function to define methods of a class, the `this` was magically set to the instance, that's very convenient.
 However that was not enough for satisfying my curiosity, it was still confusing to me HOW could the `this` point to the object since it's an arrow functions as a property of an object so the `this` should point to the one of the surrounding scope.
 What scope?
-Let's think this object was created using a class.
+Let's think this object was created using a class in the global context.
 ```js
 const obj = {
   prop: 'yo',